stoicflame/enunciate/README.md

 ## Building Enunciate ###

-You need Java JDK 11 to build Enunciate.
-Currently, it doesn't build with Java JDK 12+.
-Make sure Maven is using Java JDK 11 by setting JAVA_HOME before running Maven:
+You need Java JDK 17 to build Enunciate.
+Make sure Maven is using Java JDK 17 by setting `JAVA_HOME` before running Maven:

-    export JAVA_HOME=/PATH/TO/JDK/11
+    export JAVA_HOME=/PATH/TO/JDK/17
     mvn clean install

 For the "full" build (required for deploy), Enunciate runs tests for the generated client-side code that it